 We don't even know who built the castle - the most likely candidates are Heinrich the Lion of Saxony, or Count Rainald of Dassel.
 The Dassel family held the lands of what today is called the Solling which bordered to lands held by the Welfen, so the confusion may be understandable.
 Possessions in such border regions often changed and the castle is mentioned in chartes only at a later time.
 Rainald von Dassel, Archbishop of Cologne, was the Imperial Chancellor (Reichskanzler) of Friedrich Barbarossa, one of the emperor's most trusted men until his death in the malaria epidemic during the unfortunate Italian campaign in 1167.
 His brother Ludolf fell in a battle in the same war.
 Duke Heinrich of Saxony had refused to participate in that campagin and as a result his relationship with the emperor soured which ultimately led to his downfall and exile.

 Whoever built the castle (or rather, commissioned it; I very much doubt Heinrich or Rainald personally carried a single stone up that damn slope); in the 13th century it is in the possession of the dukes of Braunschweig-Lüneburg and held as chatellains by the Grubo of Grubenhagen, a famliy from the ministeriales nobility.
-I've already mentioned that one of the Welfen sidelines took its name from Grubenhagen Castle though it never was their main seat.
+One of the Welfen sidelines took their name from Grubenhagen Castle though it never was their main seat (that was the Heldenburg in Salzderhelden).
 If anything this may be the one argument in favour of Heinrich the Lion having built the castle, because that would put it into the fold of ancient alllodial possessions of the Welfen, no matter whether the counts of Dassel may have held it during the time of Heinrich's exile.
-Sure, the family took the name only in the early 17th century, but it's still strange they picked an obsucre castle over the ones like Salzderhelden or Herzberg where they actually lived.
+Sure, the family took the name only in the early 17th century, but it's still strange they picked an obscure castle over the ones like Salzderhelden or Herzberg where they actually lived.